 At SFA, we believe that education is about more than lectures.
 And when you study languages, cultures and communication here, you’ll find plenty of opportunities to get out of the classroom and into the wider world.

 The Department of Languages, Cultures and Communication created the Cultural Performing Arts Series as a way to connect students and the larger community to international culture and art.
 The series includes musical performances and poetry readings from around the world, with an emphasis on Spanish, French, German and Portuguese artists.
 Participating artists typically spend a week at SFA.
 In addition to giving performances on campus and in the community, the artists visit classes and engage with students.

 For more information or to learn about upcoming events, contact Dr. Jeana Paul-Ureña at firstname.lastname@example.org.

 SFA debate team

 Any student may attend meetings or practice sessions.
-To be eligible to travel and participate in competitions, students must have a grade point average of 2.5 or higher.
+To be eligible to travel and participate in competitions, students must have a GPA of 2.5 or higher.
 To learn more, contact Kimberly Squyres Wagner at email@example.com.

 LaNaNa Link Radio

 Launched in 2011, LaNaNa Link Radio is an online student-run radio station that offers a wide selection of world and ethnic music.
 In addition to providing the community with a variety of cultural and educational programming, LaNaNa Link also gives students the opportunity to gain valuable hands-on experience creating public radio programs.

 To learn more or to get involved, contact Dr. Jeana Paul-Ureña at firstname.lastname@example.org.

 Students in the Department of Languages, Cultures and Communication have the opportunity to participate in a variety of transformative study abroad experiences.
 Previous trips have included service-learning and research projects in Africa, Brazil and Costa Rica.